 Choosing your Ironmongery

-Ironmongery is a neccessity and something that you will use every day.
-It may seem like a small final detail, but the correct choice of door, window or kitchen furniture can totally transform the interior look, feel and function of any property.
+Ironmongery is an everyday essential.
+While it may seem like a small final detail, the right choice of door, window, or kitchen furniture can totally transform the look, feel, and functionality of any space!
 When choosing your ironmongery there are three important things to consider; functionality, style and finish.

 It's important to think about these three factors simultaneously as they all affect one another.
-For example, the finish choice is often determined by the product type and vice versa.
-If you are choosing ironmongery for a complete renovation or newbuild then it is vital to consider the functionality, style and finish at an early stage in order to achieve consistency throughout a project.
+For example, the choice of finish is often determined by the product type, and vice versa.
+If you're choosing ironmongery for a complete renovation or newbuild then it's vital to consider the functionality, style, and finish at an early stage to achieve consistency throughout a project.

 Step 1 - Determine your Window Type